 Whether the stock split entices more people to buy it is questionable, and necessarily limited.
 If this were not true, a corporation could continually split its stock to increase its value, even without increasing profits.
 However, some have argued that not splitting stocks tends to attract higher quality shareholders, who are more concerned about their long-term investment horizon rather than short-term goals of quick profits, thus providing some relief for company executives, allowing them to focus on long-term goals rather than short-term profits.
 Stocks with lower share prices tend to attract speculators rather than investors.

 Reverse Stock Splits

 Large companies that are profitable, but have little potential for growth, will start paying dividends, usually quarterly.
 Usually the dividend is paid in cash, but sometimes, to conserve cash, a company will declare a stock dividend instead of a cash dividend.
 The stock dividend is stated as a percentage of stock owned.
-Thus, with a 10% dividend, each stockholder will get 1 more share of stock for every 10 that he owns.
-There is no change to the par value and the shareholders' proportionate interest in the company is unchanged.
-Each share will be worth less, however.
+Thus, with a 10% dividend, each stockholder will get 1 more share of stock for every 10 owned.
+The shareholders' proportionate interest in the company is unchanged, but each share will be worth less.